kylebillings/bookreport/readme.md

 # Book Report

+## Contact Us

+Get in touch with us with any questions or comments at yourbookreportapp@gmail.com.
+Enjoy!

 ## Privacy Policy for Your Book Report

 This Privacy Policy document contains types of information that is collected and recorded by Your Book Report and how we use it.